gditfc/wily-angular-commons/README.md

 ### PaginatorComponent
 The paginator component is a widget that provides controls for paginating a list.
 #### Usage
-The paginator component accepts an array of page size options, the current page size, and the total size of the paginated list without pagination applied, and from those inputs calculates the page number display and enables/disables the paginate next/previous buttons.
+The paginator component accepts an array of page size options, the current page size, and the total size of the paginated list without pagination applied, and from those inputs calculates the page number display and enables/disables the next/previous pagination buttons.
 Pagination control interactions emit a `PaginationEvent`, it is up to the parent component to react to that event and update the pagination as a result.
 #### Selector: wily-paginator
 #### Inputs
 - version: which version of the paginator to user (1-4 available)